diiegg/st-aws-ecs/README.md

 ## Navigation

-main: Synfony Docker File
+- main: Synfony Docker File.
-production-env: Setting a production env for synfoy app
+- production-env: Setting a production env for synfoy app.
-ecs-temp: Cloud foundation templates
+- ecs-temp: Cloud foundation templates.

 ## How to Dockerize a synfony app from scratch